-When you apply to be a Cadet, you are signing up for real life firefighting training that can and will be applied to real life situations.
-One thing, among many, the programme provides is the opportunity and background for you to become a qualified fire fighter for a Fire Service, should you desire to continue in this career post placement.
-We spoke to Jade, 23 from Knowsley, once a Cadet, now a Firefighter in Development at LJLA RFFS.
-We asked about her story and how she progressed from the Cadet programme to a permanent firefighter and how the opportunities & training has helped her get to where she is today.
+When you apply to be a Cadet, you are signing up for firefighting training that can and will be applied to real-life situations.
+One thing, among many, the programme provides is the opportunity and background for you to become a qualified firefighter for a fire service, should you desire to continue in this career post-placement.
+We spoke to Jade, from Knowsley, once a Cadet, now a Firefighter in Development at LJLA RFFS.
+We asked about her story and how she progressed from the Cadet programme to a permanent firefighter and how the opportunities and training has helped her get to where she is today.

 I first became interested when I spotted the Cadet Programme on social media.
-My Mum encouraged me to apply as soon as I could- I’m so glad I listened to her.
-My dad was also a firefighter so I sort of grew up around the job & knew a little bit about it.
+My Mum encouraged me to apply as soon as I could, and I’m so glad I listened to her.
+My dad was also a Firefighter so I sort of grew up around the job and knew a little bit about it.

 Yes.
 When we started our training, the crew talked to us about the wide range of job opportunities at LJLA.
-Like anywhere else, a full time job is never a guarantee after a temporary placement, but you are able to apply for almost any job in the Airport after you finish your placement and this includes full time Firefighter positions, both temporary & permanent, should they be advertised.
+Like anywhere else, a full-time job is never a guarantee after a temporary placement, but you are able to apply for almost any job in the airport after you finish, and this includes full-time Firefighter positions, both temporary and permanent, should they be advertised.

 When did you apply for the Full-Time Firefighter vacancy?

-When you began your role as full time firefighter (Jade is currently classed as a Firefighter in Development (F.O.D)), did you find the tasks were largely different to the Cadet Programme?
-Or were they really similar?
+When you began your role as full-time Firefighter, did you find the tasks were largely different from the Cadet Programme, or were they really similar?

 It’s quite similar, really.
-Firstly, to be any kind of firefighter, you have to train in things like hose running, rope climbing, working at heights etc. anyway, so those things will always be imperative in my job regardless of level.
-Secondly, when you are a cadet, you have a ‘guide’ who is a member of the watch; they kind of stick with you and assist you with your tasks.
-Sort of like an unofficial supervisor.
-However, being an F.O.D., you are solely responsible for yourself and the other members of the watch crew.
+Firstly, to be any kind of firefighter, you have to train in things like hose running, rope climbing and working at heights, so those things will always be imperative to my job, regardless of level.
+Secondly, when you are a cadet, you have a ‘guide’ who is a member of the watch; they stick with you and assist you with your tasks, like an unofficial supervisor.
+However, being a Firefighter in Development, you are solely responsible for yourself and the other members of the watch crew.
 For example, were the worst to happen and a massive incident occurred on the runway, I would be responsible for ensuring the safety of myself and my crew.
 As a cadet, you’re under someone’s wing almost, so now I have moved up, I have a lot more responsibility.

 Do you have anything you wish you knew when you were applying for the Cadet programme?

 Do everything I said in the previous question and you should be fine.
-Just keep your fitness up & study.
+Just keep your fitness up and study.
 Also, to be successful in the role, you need to be passionate about it.
 It’s physically demanding and you need to want it.
-I learnt this without the prior knowledge so take my advice!
-But, that being said, I wouldn’t change my experience for anything and I have gotten a career out of the programme.
-All I have to say now is Good luck!
+I learnt this without the prior knowledge, so take my advice.
+However, that being said, I wouldn’t change my experience for anything and I have earned a career from the programme.
+All I have to say now is good luck!